acutesoftware/AIKIF/doc/dev_notes.rst

 - 2016-03-29 clean up of tests
 Clean up tests and remove redundant print statements.
 Show output on both Linux and Windows

+- 2016-05-15 core_data linking
+Working on various methods of using and linking core_data